Blog

 Customer data is sensitive and involves a lot of red tape.
 For developers this can be a major blocker within workflows.
 Access to synthetic data is a way to unblock teams by relieving restrictions on developers’ ability to test and debug software, and train models to ship faster.

-In this previous blog post, we covered how to use Faker to create a synthetic dataset.
+In this previous blog post, we covered how to use Faker to generate fake data.
 We found that Faker out of the box had the following problems:

 Poor data quality